KeyboardKit/KeyboardKit/README.md

 ## Haptic Feedback

-`KeyboardKit` has a `HapticFeedback` type, that can be used to give the user haptic feedback as she/he uses the keyboard.  `HapticFeedback` defines a set of feedback types that wraps native feedback types like `selection changed`, `error`, `success` etc.
+`KeyboardKit` has a `HapticFeedback` enum that can be used to give users haptic feedback as they type.
+It defines native feedback types like `selection changed`, `error`, `success` and makes them easily triggered.

 You can enable or disable haptic feedback by providing the `keyboardActionHandler` with a haptic feedback configuration.
-The default configuration is to disable haptic feedback.
+The default configuration is `none`, which disables haptic feedback.

-`NOTE` that you have to enable open access for the keyboard for haptic feedback to work.
+Note that you have to enable open access for the keyboard for haptic feedback to work.

 ## Audio Feedback

-`KeyboardKit` has an `AudioFeedback` type, that can be used to give the user audio feedback as she/he uses the keyboard.  `AudioFeedback` defines a set of feedback types that wraps native system sounds.
+`KeyboardKit` has an `AudioFeedback` enun can be used to give users audio feedback as they type.
+It defines native system sounds and makes them easily triggered.

 You can enable or disable audio feedback by providing the `keyboardActionHandler` with a audio feedback configuration.
-The default configuration is to play standard audio feedback.
+The default configuration is `standard`, which means that standard audio feedback will be triggered as users type.

-`NOTE` that you have to enable open access for the keyboard for haptic feedback to work.
+Note that you have to enable open access for the keyboard for audio feedback to work.

 ## Extensions